 Henry Hudson arrived in what is now New York Bay in 1609.
-In 1624, the Dutch established a fur trading station on Governor’s Island and in 1625 founded New Amsterdan in Lower Manhattan.
+In 1624, the Dutch established a fur trading station on Governor’s Island and in 1625 founded New Amsterdam in Lower Manhattan.
 In 1664, the English took possession of New Netherland from the Dutch, renaming it New York.
-Between 1674 and 1679, Ellis Island (still called one of the three “Oyster Islands” in New York Harbor) was granted to Captain William Dyre (the collector of customs and future mayor of New York) by the Colonial Governor of New York, Sir Edmund Andros.
+Between 1674 and 1679, Ellis Island, at that time called one of the three “Oyster Islands” in New York Harbor, was granted to Captain William Dyre (the collector of customs and future mayor of New York) by the Colonial Governor of New York, Sir Edmund Andros.
 During Dyre’s ownership, this Oyster Island was renamed Dyre’s Island.

 For the next 100 years, the island went through a succession of owners and names.
 In 1774 the island was purchased by Samuel Ellis, a New York merchant.
-“That pleasant situated island,”, as Ellis called it in an ad for its sale in 1785, was a favorite spot for those who wanted to dig for oysters or enjoy the view of New York’s bustling harbor while visiting the tavern that he built there.
-Ellis failed to sell his island, which was inherited by his descendants after he passed away in 1794.
-In 1808, New York State bought the property, which by that time had several claimants, and then conveyed ownership to the United States government.
+“That pleasant situated island,” as Ellis called it in an ad for its sale in 1785, was a favorite spot for those who wanted to dig for oysters or enjoy the view of New York’s bustling harbor while visiting the tavern that he built there.
+Ellis failed to sell his island, which his descendants inherited after he passed away in 1794.
+In 1808, New York State bought the property, which had several claimants and then conveyed ownership to the United States government.

 In 1891, the federal government assumed responsibility from the states for regulating immigration through the Immigration Act of 1891, which established the Office of Immigration (later the Bureau of Immigration) to administer immigration affairs.
 The government also appropriated money to build a new immigrant inspection station on Ellis Island.
 The Immigration Act assigned the Marine Hospital Service (later the Public Health Service) the responsibility of examining the health of immigrants entering the United States.

-Before construction of Ellis Island’s first immigration depot began, the island was doubled in size with landfill.
-A ferry slip was dredged and a dock installed next to the main building site.
-A number of older buildings from the island’s time as a military post were adapted for re-use.
+Before the construction of Ellis Island’s first immigration depot began, the island was doubled in size with landfill.
+A ferry slip was dredged and a dock was installed next to the main building site.
+Several older buildings from the island’s time as a military post were adapted for re-use.
 Ellis Island’s first immigration building, constructed of Georgia pine, opened on January 1, 1892.

-Due to the economic depression at the time, immigration was light and Ellis Island inspectors had no difficulty in processing the fewer than 20,000 immigrants who arrived annually.
-On June 15, 1897 a fire destroyed the complex of wooden buildings.
+Due to the economic depression, immigration was light, and Ellis Island inspectors had no difficulty processing the fewer than 20,000 immigrants who arrived annually.
+On June 15, 1897, a fire destroyed the complex of wooden buildings.
 Although 140 immigrants and numerous employees were on the island, no one was killed.

 The government announced almost immediately that Ellis Island would be rebuilt with fireproof buildings.
 The first building to be built was the new Main Immigration Building, which opened on December 17, 1900.
-Following its completion, the Kitchen and Laundry and Powerhouse buildings were erected in 1901 and the island was enlarged by landfill to make room for a hospital complex.
+Following its completion, the Kitchen and Laundry, and Powerhouse buildings were erected in 1901, and the island was enlarged by landfill to make room for a hospital complex.
 In March of 1902, the Main Hospital Building opened.
-The hospital had the space and equipment to care for 125 patients but it was still not enough–the hospital was overwhelmed with patients diagnosed with trachoma, favus, and other contagious illnesses that warranted exclusion.
-Over the next seven years, additional buildings were added to the hospital complex including the Hospital Addition/Administration Building, the New Hospital Extension, and the Psychopathic Ward.
-The island was also enlarged once more using landfill, which allowed for the construction of a Contagious Disease Hospital and Isolation Wards, as well as additional support buildings.
+The hospital had space and equipment to care for 125 patients.
+However, it was still not enough–the hospital was overwhelmed with patients diagnosed with trachoma, favus, and other contagious illnesses that warranted exclusion.
+Over the next seven years, additional buildings were added to the hospital complex, including the Hospital Addition/Administration Building, the New Hospital Extension, and the Psychopathic Ward.
+The island was also enlarged once more using landfill, which allowed for the construction of a Contagious Disease Hospital and Isolation Ward ands additional support buildings.

 The First Quota Act was replaced with the even more restrictive Immigration Act of 1924.
 This act further limited admissions of each nationality to the United States to 2% of that nationality’s representation in the 1890 census.
-The act sought not only to limit admissions to the United States, but also to curtail immigration of southern and eastern Europeans, who by the 1900s comprised over 50% of the immigrant flow.
-Additionally, the Immigration Act of 1924 allowed prospective immigrants to undergo inspection before they left their homeland, making the trip to Ellis Island unnecessary.
+The act sought to limit admissions to the United States and curtail immigration of southern and eastern Europeans, who by the 1900s comprised over 50% of the immigrant flow.
+Additionally, the Immigration Act of 1924 allowed prospective immigrants to undergo inspection before leaving their homeland, making the trip to Ellis Island unnecessary.

-Anti-immigration legislation passed in the 1920s, as well as the Great Depression, kept immigration at an all-time low.
+Anti-immigration legislation passed in the 1920s and the Great Depression kept immigration at an all-time low.
 For the first time in Ellis Island’s history, deportation far outnumbered admissions.
-In view of this situation, the Ellis Island Advisory Committee (a committee appointed by the Department of Labor under Franklin D. Roosevelt’s New Deal program) advised that new buildings be erected for detained immigrants to separate them from deportees, who were often criminals.
-This final surge of construction included the New Immigration Building, New Ferry House, and the new Recreation Building and Recreation Shelters.
+Given this situation, the Ellis Island Advisory Committee (a committee appointed by the Department of Labor under Franklin D. Roosevelt’s New Deal program) advised that new buildings be erected for detained immigrants to separate them from deportees, who were often criminals.
+This final construction surge included the New Immigration Building, New Ferry House, and the new Recreation Building and Recreation Shelters.